grayfold3d/POSH-Triage/README.md

 * $MFT is file is not accessible and able to be parsed when image is mounted using Arsenal Image Mounter.

 # Version History
+* 0.4 - Added function to create Registry Explorer project file containing SAM, SECURITY, SOFTWARE, SYSTEM hives and all NTUSER.DAT, USRClass.DAT hives on the image
 * 0.3 - Fixed AmcacheParser failure when hive was dirty and disk was mounted using FTK Imager
 * 0.2 - Added function to parse MFT using MTECmd.exe.
 Corrected issue with AMCacheParser.
 Refactored commands to support toolPath containing spaces
 * 0.1 - Initial release